Julynx/markdown_convert_nautilus/README.md

 rm ~/.local/share/nautilus/scripts/Markdown/Convert\ to\ PDF\ \(live\)
 ```

-Run the following command if you also wish to uninstall `markdown-convert`:
+If you also wish to uninstall `markdown-convert`, run the following command:

 ```bash
 pip uninstall markdown-convert -y